Books & Copies

 Article/chapter requests are filled electronically by sending you PDFs or links to reliable sources.
 Your administrative assistant can assist with printing PDFs received from the library.

-Books and articles from other campus libraries are usually delivered within one business day.
+Books and articles from other campus libraries are usually delivered within two business days.
 Please note requests made on weekend days may not be filled until the following business day.

 Please call the Circulation Supervisor (x3-8879) or the reference desk staff (x3-8411) for rush requests.